Secret of Mana (SNES)

 There exists in the ROM an unused, dummied item that acts like a healing item upon use, but has no apparent effects.
 It is possible, judging from the way the object looks, that it was meant to be a sprite to show the Weapon Orbs in your inventory.

-Use PAR code 7ECC3C3F to put this item in an arm protection slot (or hex 3F via editor).
+Use Pro Action Replay code 7ECC3C3F to put this item in an arm protection slot (or hex 3F via editor).
 It has no name and looks like a Candy.
 It provides the following when equipped:

 Defense: +255 Strength: +5 Agility: +5 Constitution: +5 Intelligence: +5 Protection: Literally protects against all status effects - Includes: Slow, Unconscious, Frosty, Stone, Confused, Balloon, Pygmy, Barrel, Moogle, Poison, Burning and Death. - Barrel means players cannot use "Barrel" from the inventory wheel. - Death protects players from spells(?)/chests that cast death on their target.
 They still die when their HP reaches zero.